 - Deaf & Hard of Hearing tickets are available for purchase at the same time as our General Admission tickets.

-- If you are Deaf or Hard of Hearing and have a general admission ticket, send us an email and we’ll make arrangements to seat you in or adjacent to the ASL section – but if you buy an Deaf & Hard of Hearing ticket, we’ll know automatically to save a seat for you.
-It makes things easier.
+- If you are Deaf or Hard of Hearing and have a general admission ticket, send us an email and we’ll make arrangements to seat you in or adjacent to the ASL section – but if you buy an Deaf & Hard of Hearing ticket, we’ll automatically save a seat for you.

 A note for ASL instructors & students

 Deaf & Hard of Hearing tickets are not intended for ASL students.
-Please purchase a general admission ticket — there are still great views of the ‘terps from adjacent seating sections.
+Please purchase a general admission ticket — there are still great views of the interpreters from adjacent seating sections.

 If you have questions about ASL interpretation at the Salon, please email ASL@salonofshame.com.